epb-644/ImmutableIntervalTree/README.md

 Interval Trees are useful anytime you need to store and find overlapping intervals.

-Here's a good overview with examples: http://www.dgp.toronto.edu/people/JamesStewart/378notes/22intervals/
+This is a good overview with examples: http://www.dgp.toronto.edu/people/JamesStewart/378notes/22intervals/

+## Dependencies

+Guava is required, and JUnit is required just for the unit test.

 ## LICENSE